Federal Reserve Buildings

-The Federal Reserve Board (FRB) presented to the National Capital Planning Commission its proposal for new construction and renovation of its iconic building facing Constitution Avenue, named the Eccles Building, and the adjacent and long vacant RFB-E Building.
-The Eccles Building was designed by Paul Cret in a simplified classical style, was completed in 1937, and is eligible for listing on the National Register of Historic Places.
-The FRB-E Building is currently listed on the National Register.
+In December 2019, the Federal Reserve Board (FRB) presented to the National Capital Planning Commission its proposal for new construction and renovation of its iconic building facing Constitution Avenue, named the Eccles Building, and the adjacent and long-vacant FRB-E Building.
+The Eccles Building, completed in 1937, was designed by Paul Cret in a simplified classical style and is eligible for listing on the National Register of Historic Places.
+The FRB-E Building is already on the National Register.
 The Committee of 100 (C100) joined the review process for the current project in 2020 as a Consulting Party with the goal of mitigating as much of the adverse effects as possible.

 - C100 Testimony Federal Reserve Buildings

 The C100 supports Option B, the preferred choice of the architect and the Federal Reserve Board (FRB).
 We also support the scoping comments developed by Ms. Diane Sullivan of the Commission’s Urban Design and Plan Review Division and those provided by the State Historic Preservation Office (SHPO) and the DC Preservation League.